-Selective targeting of certain protein-protein interactions in apoptosis pathways has been pursued as a new therapeutic approach to the treatment of cancers and other diseases that stem from the dysregulation of the apoptosis process.
+Selective targeting of certain protein-protein interactions (PPI) in apoptosis pathways has been pursued as a new therapeutic approach to the treatment of cancers and other diseases that stem from the dysregulation of the apoptosis process.
 Ascentage, a global clinical-stage biotechnology company, is at the forefront of the discovery and development of small molecule therapeutics targeting PPIs in apoptosis pathways.
-We are the only company with active clinical programs targeting all three known classes of key apoptosis regulators.
-Specifically, our pipeline includes three clinical compounds targeting the Bcl-2 family of proteins: APG-1252 for SCLC, other solid tumors and lymphoma; APG-2575 for B-cell malignancies; and AT-101 for chronic lymphocytic leukemia.
-Two other apoptosis-targeting candidates include APG-1387 (a pan-IAP inhibitor) and APG-115 (an MDM2-p53 inhibitor).
-We are also evaluating APG-1387 in China for HBV.
+We are the only company targeting all 3 intrinsic apoptotic pathways: Bcl-2, IAP, MDM2-p53.
+Specifically, our pipeline includes 3 clinical compounds targeting the Bcl-2 family of proteins: APG-1252 for SCLC/NSCLC, lymphoma and other solid tumors; APG-2575 for leukemia, WM and other blood cancers; and AT-101 for CLL.
+2 other apoptosis-targeting candidates include APG-1387 (a pan-IAP inhibitor) for Hepatitis B and solid tumors; APG-115 (a MDM2-p53 inhibitor) for AML and solid tumors.